RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 **The flow of the above component is as follows:**

 - User types in an input
-- Callback gets invoked the instant the user type sin input, the one that is passed to `onChange`
+- Callback gets invoked the instant the user types in input, the one that is passed to `onChange`
 - Inside callback, I pull current value of the input out of the event object
 - We update the state on the component by calling `setState`
 - Inside body of callback I take event object (`e`), and pull the change in the input by referencing `e.target.value`